Learn

 Well done!!
 Even though we are down a pawn, We are definitely winning one back soon and our strong center means the computer gives us a 2 or 3 point advantage!!

 This was a very strong response from white, actually.
 I wouldn't have guessed the next move in a million years.
 It's knight h6.
-I'm not going to even try and explain that one to you.
+Our knight has dreams of supporting our bishop on g4 soon, and it can't develop to it's normal square of f6.

 White is playing well here.
 Let's play the classic pawn to e6.